HumanCellAtlas/dcp2/docs/dcp2_operating_procedures.rst

 Review process overview
 -----------------------

 The process of reviewing schema changes utilizes Github's pull request (PR) feature.
-Every schema change begins with a PR against the `develop` branch of the `metadata-schema`_ repository.
-This is where the DCP/2 consortium determines
+Every schema change review begins with a PR against the `staging` branch of the `metadata-schema`_ repository.
+The `develop` and `integration` branches of that repository are not used anymore.
+Reviewers first determine

-* the impact of the change
+* the overall impact of the change

 * whether the schema change is `sized <Sizing schema changes>`_ correctly

 * whether the change requires updating the specification in the `dcp2`_ repository

 * whether it requires updating the test metadata in the `schema-test-data`_ repository for other components to code unit tests against

 If a change requires specification changes, the `metadata-schema`_ PR review is suspended and a PR is filed against the `dcp2`_ repository and reviewed there.
-Once that PR is approved, the `metadata-schema`_ PR is revised and reviewed again.
+Once that PR is approved, the `metadata-schema`_ PR is revised to match the approved specification after which it is reviewed again.

-Schema changes that are sized correctly and have negligible impact to other components, are considered adopted by the DCP/2 as soon as the PR against the `develop` branch is approved.
+Schema changes that are sized correctly and have negligible impact to other components, are considered adopted by the DCP/2 as soon as the PR against the `metadata-schema`_ repository is approved.
 No further reviews of PRs against other branches or repositories are required.

 Schema changes that are sized correctly, and that are of some impact to other components, may require more involved testing.
 There are two ways of testing